customer-success-architects/.github/README.md

 # .github

-this will be the organization profile, when the feature flag is enabled
+this will be the organization profile, when the feature flag is enabled (see issues for link)